-For more information including ‘where you can get UFB based services’ from and ‘rollout and service availability map’ visit the Chorus website using the link in the Resource & Links section.
+For more information including ‘where you can get UFB based services’ from and ‘rollout and service availability map’ visit the Chorus website.

 If road resurfacing works are planned for your street, we’ll let you know closer to the time.
 You will receive a preliminary notice in your letterbox at least 48 hours beforehand advising you of the dates and times.